SahilKhan101/SoC2k21-Tasks/README.md

 # SoC2k21-Tasks
 What I have leant till now :-

--done a Crash course on python
+-done a Crash course on python.
  Learnt all the basics of python by this

 for Data analysis learnt